Lead Dust is Lethal

 Lead-based paint is usually found around windows and doors, and on stairs, railings, banisters, porches and fences.
 By simply opening and closing a window harboring lead-based paint, lead dust can be released, and that can cause irreparable damage to those breathing it in.

 A straightforward sanding job can unleash dust in your home as well.
-If you open windows while sanding, or sand your home’s outdoor siding, lead dust will be released and travel through the air, coating the soil on your and neighboring property.
+If you open windows while sanding, or sand your home’s exterior, lead dust can be released and travel through the air, coating the soil on your property and neighboring lots.

 This explains why outdoors, lead dust is found in soil, sandboxes, on sidewalks, porch floors, swing sets, outdoor toys, and even athletic fields.
 Easily tracked indoors, lead dust can coat floors, furniture, blankets, toys and hands, and eventually wind up in a child’s mouth.